-1. Influenza Testing at IDPH Division of Laboratories: With the exception of laboratories enrolled as sentinel site reporters, testing performed for inpatient and outpatient clinical care, including PCR testing, should be obtained at clinical and hospital laboratories.
-For the 2021-2022 influenza season, only the following specimens should be sent to IDPH for influenza testing1:

-a.
-Specimens that are approved by local health departments (LHDs) on a case-by-case basis, such as for outbreak management in a congregate facility, post-mortem evaluation, and cases of suspected animal to human transmission of influenza virus.
+- 1. Influenza Testing at IDPH Division of Laboratories: With the exception of laboratories enrolled as sentinel site reporters, routine testing performed for inpatient and outpatient clinical care, including PCR testing, should be obtained at clinical and hospital laboratories.
+For the 2022-2023 influenza season, only the following specimens should be sent to IDPH for influenza testing1: - a.
+Specimens that are approved by local health departments (LHDs) on a case-by-case basis, such as for outbreak management in a congregate facility, post-mortem evaluation, and cases of suspected novel influenza viruses.